KratosMultiphysics/Kratos/CONTRIBUTING.md

 We consider the same branch structure: `subject/short-description`.
 For example for a fix in the core of a given utility: `core/fix-xxx-utility`.

-If you are not developer, fork this project and open a **PR** with the proposed fix.
-If you want to become a developer, please check next section.
+If you are not member of the KratosMultiphysics organization you may fork this project and open a **PR** with the proposed fix.
+On a side note, you are welcome to become a member of our organization and for joining us please see below.

 ## Becoming a maintainer 👨‍💻